 Cap Rate Factors to Consider

-Because cap rates don’t include income tax or debt service, it doesn’t tell the whole story on an investment.
 It just tells you how much you can expect to earn before income taxes and payments against loan principal and interest.

 Vacancy Not Included

-Also, unless you’re including vacancies in the way you calculate cap rate, it won’t account for that factor.
-This can be significant in high-turnover rental properties such as student apartment complexes.
+Also, unless you’re including vacancies in the way you calculate the cap rate, it won’t account for that factor.

 Vary by Location, Class, and Condition

-As noted, cap rates are also location dependent.
+As noted, cap rates are also location-dependent.
 A cap rate in Houston could be very different from a cap rate in a small market like Wichita Falls, Texas.
-Cap rates may also vary by sub-market.
-Returns in Dallas suburbs will likely be quite different from cap rates in downtown Dallas.

-Cap rates are also dependent the class and condition of the property.
+Cap rates are also dependent on the class and condition of the property.
 A new high-rise luxury apartment building will have one cap rate.
-A garden apartment complex built decades ago that has a lot of deferred maintenance will have another.

 External Factors Matter

 External factors matter as well.
 Overall residential cap rates in the U.S. fell to very low levels just before the 2008 housing market collapse.
-In that case, cap rates were driven down by low interest rates and easy credit to ultimately create a speculative bubble.

 Cap Rate Alternatives

 So, you’ve used our cap rate calculator to determine your return.
 And this number offers a simple way to measure a complex business.
-So most real estate investors consider it only as one tool for evaluating investments.

 But what other formulas and rules of thumb are available to investors?
-Well, it depends what you want to calculate.
+Well, it depends on what you want to calculate.
 Some popular formulas include the tools below.

 Cash on Cash Return

-Cash on cash return is another useful way to look at real estate investments.
-This adds debt service costs to the operating costs.
 Then it divides the result by the cash invested in the property.
 Cash on cash is a good way to evaluate a property that is being financed.

 Return on Investment

-Return on investment is another option to cap rate.
+Return on investment is another option for cap rates.
 It takes into consideration the reduction in principal caused by making loan payments.
-ROI is the ratio of the cash after debt service plus principal reduction to invested capital.

 Debt Service Coverage Ratio